 Who: Teams of 3–10 students in grades 6–12.

-When: 2024 American Rocketry Challenge registration generally closes once the first 1,000 teams submit their applications with payment, between June 1 to December 1.
-Teams must fly their rocket in front of an observer from the National Association of Rocketry (NAR) anytime by April 8, 2024.
-Those scoring from the 100 best submissions are invited to compete for the national fly-off on May 18, 2024.
+When: American Rocketry Challenge registration generally closes once the first 1,000 teams submit their applications with payment, between June 1 to December 1.
+Teams must fly their rocket in front of an observer from the National Association of Rocketry (NAR) anytime by April 7, 2025.
+Those scoring from the 100 best submissions are invited to compete in the national finals on May 17, 2025.

 Where: The 2023-2024 national fly-off takes place at Great Meadow in The Plains, VA, approximately 50 miles west of Washington, D.C.